 (c) OWF thirty-six month time limit for receipt of OWF cash assistance

-Extensions beyond the thirty-six month time limit, as set forth in rule 5101:1-23-01 of the Administrative Code, due to a domestic violence waiver will not count in the determination of the county twenty per cent limit for hardship extensions, as provided in rule 5101:1-23-01.1 of the Administrative Code.
+Extensions beyond the thirty-six month time limit, as described in rule 5101:1-23-01 of the Administrative Code, due to a domestic violence waiver will not count in the determination of the county twenty per cent limit for hardship extensions, as described in rule 5101:1-23-01.1 of the Administrative Code.

 (2) The following OWF eligibility requirements may be waived at county option depending upon the individual's or family's circumstances.